5 gorgeous lead-rein ponies that will melt your heart - Horse & Hound

 Age: seven

-Selling points: “This Welsh section A mare is regularly ridden by children both on and off the lead-rein.
-She goes to all PC rallies and can walk, trot, canter and jump a small course of cross poles.
-She hacks out and can be led from another pony and is easily groomed by her little rider.
-She has been shown locally in Mountain & Moorland lead-rein and first ridden classes.
-She is a very likeable and unassuming mare and is always a pleasure to have around.”
+Selling points: “This Welsh section A mare is regularly ridden by children on and off the lead-rein.
+She goes to all Pony Club (PC) rallies and does walk, trot, canter and jumps a small course of cross poles.
+She hacks and may be led from another pony.
+She is easily handled and groomed by her little rider and has shown locally in M&M lead-rein and M&M first ridden classes.
+This is a very likeable, unassuming mare and a pleasure to have around.”

 Like this?
 You might also enjoy reading these:

-Selling points: “‘Lucy is a very pretty Welsh section A suitable for all M&M classes and has a nice jump.
-She has done local lead-rein classes and is well-schooled for the ring and has also done PC activities.
-She is good in traffic and to do.”

-5. ‘A totally undemanding and unassuming pony’
+4. ‘Undemanding and unassuming pony’

 Gender: gelding